cljdoc/cljdoc/README.md

 - [ ] figure out what other metadata should be imported

 #### LONG SHOTS
+- [ ] think about discovery of projects with same group-id
 - [ ] think about how something like dynadoc (interactive docs) could be integrated